 | Description | An explanation of some common terms used with pensions: |

-Resolution | Auto enrolment > This is where companies enrol eligible jobholders into a qualifying workplace pension.
-This is what both the employee and employer will pay into the employee’s pension pot.
-See the ‘Contributions’ section of this guide for more detail.
-A type of pension scheme related to the members’ earnings when they leave the scheme.
-Often called a final salary scheme.
-A type of pension scheme paid into by employees and employers.
-Usually, the contributions are then invested.
-The level of earnings from which a worker needs enrolling.
-These employees must be enrolled into your default qualifying pension scheme.
+Resolution | ▼Auto enrolment This is the process of enrolling eligible jobholders into a qualifying workplace pension. ▼Contributions This is what both the employee and employer will pay into the employee’s pension pot.
+This could be a fixed amount or a percentage. ▼Defined benefit (DB) scheme A type of pension scheme related to the members’ earnings when they leave the scheme.
+Often called a final salary scheme. ▼Defined contribution (DC) scheme A type of pension scheme paid into by employees and employers.
+Usually, they invest the contributions. ▼Earnings trigger The level of earnings from which a worker needs enrolling. ▼Eligible jobholders You must enroll these employees into your default qualifying pension scheme.
 You must make employer contributions towards it.
 Eligible job holders: - Are aged between 22 – state pension age (SPA)

 - Earn above the automatic enrolment earnings trigger

-- Are working in UK
+- Are working in the UK

 - Earn less than the lower earnings limit (LEL) for NI

-- Are working in UK
+- Working in the UK

 - Earns more than the lower earnings limit (LEL) for NI but not more than the automatic enrolment earnings trigger

-- Working in UK
+- Working in the UK

 - Earns more than the automatic enrolment earnings trigger

-- Working in UK
+- Working in the UK

 - Wages